-You are permitted 2 days off from a rotation (if not taken during scheduled vacation) during rotations for the COMLEX 2CE exam.
+You are permitted 2 days off from a rotation (if not taken during scheduled vacation) during rotations for each exam (unless taken consecutively).

 You should seek approval from your preceptor regarding these absences and notify your Statewide Campus office of your test dates and locations once scheduled.
-You are not permitted to take days off from rotation unless approval is given by Regional Assistant Dean & Director prior to the exam via Exception
+You are not permitted to take days off from rotation unless approval is given by Regional Assistant Dean & Director prior to the exam via Exception Request Form.

-Request Form.
 You are responsible for scheduling all NBOME exams.